 In February 2007 this small community between Skye and the Ardnamurchan peninsula switched on to twenty four hour power from a £1.6m renewable energy system.

 That moment was the climax of a dream which began a decade ago following a community buy-out of the island.
 More remarkable still is that such a tiny island is demonstrating something to a world gripped by the challenges of climate change and how we might live in such uncertain times.

 The system will generate more than 95% of the islands annual electricity demand through a combination of hydro electric, wind power and solar energy – the first time such a combination of technologies has been successfully integrated.

-Although the official switch-on took place on 1st February 2007, sweeping the island into a flurry of media interest, the system is actually still undergoing commissioning and is expected to be handed over fully to Eigg Electric Ltd, the company set up to run the project, in mid April 2007.
+Although the official switch-on took place on 1st February 2007, sweeping the island into a flurry of media interest, the system was actually still undergoing commissioning and was handed over fully to Eigg Electric Ltd, the company set up to run the project, in mid April 2007.

 “To avoid the possibility of overload we took the decision to cap supplies to 5kW for domestic properties and 100kW for the school and businesses.

 “The driver for this whole project has always been 24 hours electricity.
 Yet we also see it as something of a model for other isolated communities not just in Britain but in northern Europe.

 “The system also has the capacity for growth and will sustain up to a 50% increase in population and was originally designed with encouraging people to move to the island in mind.”

 The Eigg project has been managed by Synergie Scotland Ltd since August 2005.Director Ian MacGillivray describes the project as ‘unique and technically challenging’ and praises the Eigg community for its vision and determination.

 There were a number of hurdles to be overcome – Eigg’s remote location, deciding on the right energy balance, the ground conditions risk, getting the full backing from all Eigg’s residents and getting the right team.